Contribution to a Multiauthor Book

 Rule for Bibliography

-Chapter Author’s Last Name, Chapter Author’s First Name.
-“Chapter Title: Chapter Subtitle.”
+Contributor’s Last Name, Contributor’s First Name.
+“Contribution Title: Contribution Subtitle.”
 In Book Title: Book Subtitle, edited by Editor’s First and Last Names.
 Publisher’s Name, Publication Date.
 DOI or URL if consulted online.

 Example Bibliography Entries

 Thoreau, Henry David.
 “Walking.”
-In The Making of the American Essay, ed.
-John D’Agata.
+In The Making of the American Essay, edited by John D’Agata.
 Graywolf Press, 2016.

-For a chapter or titled part in a single-author book.
-Chapter title in quotes; “in” before the book title.
+For a chapter or titled contribution in a multiauthor edited book.
+Contribution title in quotes; include the editor name(s) after the book title.